-Vital lung capacity is the amount of air that can be moved in and out of your lungs within one respiratory cycle.
-The vital capacity represents the change in volume from completely empty to completely full lungs.
-It is an important measurement to determine a person’s respiratory health, and indicate the body's constitution type and functional ability.
-Usually, the vital lung capacity is affected by factors like age, gender, and height, and it can be affected by genetics as well.
+Vital lung capacity is the amount of air that can be moved in and out of your lungs within the respiratory system, the process of inspiration and expiration.
+It represents the change in volume from empty to full lungs.
+Total lung capacity (TLC) is the maximum amount of air your lungs can hold.
+It is a highly important measurement to determine the respiratory health of a person, and can indicate the overall body constitution and functional ability.
+Vital lung capacity is also influenced by factors such as age, gender, height, and genetics as well.

-As weird as it sounds, our breathing habits are influenced by our culture.
+As weird as it might sound, our breathing habits are influenced by our culture.
 Have you seen a newborn baby sleeping?
-Have you noticed how their bellies fill up with every breath?
+Or have you noticed how their bellies fill up with every breath?
 You have probably stopped breathing that way a long time ago.

 "Tuck in your belly.
 Don't slouch!", we have all heard those commands when someone has addressed the way we stand.
 True, posture is important.
 However, it can compromise our breathing patterns.